Skip to content

 Q: Does freezing affect terpenes?

 A: Absolutely.
-Ice crystals and condensation can strip terpenes, dulling aroma and flavor after thawing.
+Ice crystals, condensation, and repeated temperature swings can rupture trichomes and strip terpenes.
+That usually shows up as weaker aroma and flatter flavor after thawing.

 Q: What’s the best long-term storage method?